aldesantis/alessandro.codes/src/content/Evergreen notes/Memory is for context.md

 As an example, if you learn the signature traits of a historical period, you can put events from that period into the right context much more easily, reaching richer, more interesting conclusions.

-To bake ideas into memory, remember that [[Ideas need to be grappled with]].
+To bake ideas into memory, remember that [[Evergreen notes/Ideas need to be grappled with]].

 ---